-At Trenton, Croghan's men fired on the enemy only yards in front of General Washington and alongside Colonel George Weedon's 3rd Virginia regiment.
-Their victory, though small in military terms, revived a seemingly-defeated cause.
-The overconfident British became more cautious and Washington found a tactical model for victory against an enemy that was better trained and equipped.
+At Trenton, Croghan's men fired on the enemy just yards in front of General Washington and alongside the soldiers of Colonel George Weedon's 3rd Virginia.
+Their victory, though small in military terms, revived a dying cause.
+Afterward, the overconfident British became more cautious and Washington found a tactical model for victory against an enemy that was better trained and equipped.

 Christmas Day in '76